How to Enable S3 Cloud Storage in Hue

 S3Guard for consistent read operations.

-- Click Enable for <cluster name> to give Hue access to S3 and S3-backed tables.
+or Hive job writes output directly to S3.
+Cloudera recommends that you use S3 Guard or write to HDFS and distcp to S3. - Click Enable for <cluster name> to give Hue access to S3 and S3-backed tables.
 Impala must have permissions defined in Sentry.

 - If using access keys, select Secure or Unsecure mode.
 Select Unsecure to use Hive.